• Summary

 19 (g) the aggregate demographic information of heat stress deaths,

-20 including, but not limited to, the age, gender, census tract and the
+20 including, but not limited to, the age, gender, county and the race or

 22 3.
 No report required by this section shall contain personal identify-